CoBrALab/RABIES/README.md

 optional arguments:
-  -h, --help            show this help message and exit --bids_input BIDS_INPUT
+  -h, --help            show this help message and exit --bids_input          Specify a BIDS input data format to use the BIDS
-                        If the provided input data folder is in the BIDS format to use the BIDS reader.Note that all .nii inputs will be converted to compressed .gz format.
-                        (default: False)
+                        reader. (default: False)
-  -e BOLD_ONLY, --bold_only BOLD_ONLY
-                        preprocessing with only EPI scans. commonspace
+  -e, --bold_only       Apply preprocessing with only EPI scans. commonspace
                         registration and distortion correction is executed
                         through registration of the EPIs to a common template atlas. (default: False)